tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 ### Notes
 - HCP Vault is 1.15 🤦‍♂️
 - Getting `No matching federated identity record found for presented assertion issuer 'https://vault.the-tech-tutorial.com:8220/v1/platform-team/identity/oidc/plugins'.` error
+- Getting `No matching federated identity record found for presented assertion audience 'http://127.0.0.1:8200/v1/identity/oidc'.`
+    - This is probably as the server is hosted on http://127.0.0.1:8200 but once setup correclty its the audience that is now wrong
+    - Found it and fixed it
+- Getting `No matching federated identity record found for presented assertion audience 'https://vault.the-tech-tutorial.com:8220/v1/platform-team/identity/oidc/plugins'`
+- Deleted Vault and started again
+- Getting `No matching federated identity record found for presented assertion issuer 'http://10.1.8.46:8200/v1/platform-team/identity/oidc/plugins'`
+    - No Idea why this changed
+    - `10.1.8.46` is the pod IP

 ## To Deploy
 For this we need Vault deployed using https and it needs to be network-reachable by Azure.